How To Get Your Partner On Board With Minimalism

 #1.
 Be The Change

-I’m sure you’ve heard the saying, “be the change,” which applies here.
+I’m sure you’ve heard the saying, “Be the change,” which applies here.

 People generally don’t know what they want until they know what they want.
 The status quo will always be easier than something you’re not used to, and honestly, a lifestyle of living with less may be completely off the radar for your significant other.